 I was a yogurt fiend growing up.
 I mean come on—it’s basically “healthy” pudding you can feel good about eating for breakfast!
 So you better believe that since going vegan, I’ve been on a mission to find the very best non-dairy yogurt out there.

-In today’s video I join Toni Okamoto from Vegan Outreach to do the ultimate vegan yogurt taste-test.
+In today’s video, Toni Okamoto and I embark on a vegan yogurt taste-test adventure.
 We gathered eight brands and varieties made from ingredients like almond, soy, and coconut, and tried them all live on camera so you can see our uncensored reactions.
 There are some great vegan yogurts out there, but there are also some gnarly ones that we can’t believe are being sold to the public.

 Enjoy the video, and find the list of vegan yogurts we reviewed in order of preference down below!